OwenBallCMU/98154_Project/README.md

 | 11      |  D7_IN  |  D7_OUT  |

 The inputs consist of the SCL line, the SDA line, 2 address select lines, and 8 input pins.
-The data pins directly map to the read-only register 0x00 as shown in the register map below.The address pins indicate the desired I2C address of the design.
+The data pins directly map to the read-only register 0x00 as shown in the register map below.
+The address pins indicate the desired I2C address of the design.
 The table below shows the address that corresponds to each combination of these pins.

 | ADDR_1, ADDR_0 | I2C Address |
 | :---:  | :---:   |